 Itchy Scalp Common Causes

-This condition is on a spectrum with psoriasis of the scalp which can also cause itching.
+This condition is on a spectrum with psoriasis of the scalp (scalp psoriasis) which can also cause itching.
 In both conditions, we see inflamed areas where skin peels and flakes.
 Itching can be a very prominent symptom of this condition.
 Though slightly more common in men, seborrheic dermatitis can affect anyone including young children.
 Even infants can have seborrheic dermatitis.

 Several other scalp diseases can cause each itching as well, but these generally are more uncommon.
 They include folliculitis, which is an infection of the hair follicles-essentially a type of acne of the scalp.
 Also, certain autoimmune conditions like discoid lupus and lichen planopilaris may cause itching.
 These two problems also tend to have hair loss (alopecia) along with them.
 Contact dermatitis which occurs either due to irritation or allergy from chemicals applied to the scalp may also cause itching.
 Of course, head lice and ringworm (tinea capitis) may be itchy.

 Any hair care practice or product that causes irritation of the scalp may make us itch.
 This is especially the case for put-on and leave-on products such as hairspray and hair gels.
 Hair dye can also become an issue over time.
 Many of these products are based on alcohol, which can irritate the skin cells and result in a dry scalp.
 Using a blow dryer, especially on a hot cycle, curling iron usage, tight weaves, and braids as well as any form of heat therapy or heat treatment on the scalp can cause irritation associated with itching.

 So, what can you do at home to help with this problem?

 Top Tips (to think about to help alleviate your itchy scalp):